Those trapped in China virus lockdown expect lonely holiday

 “Everything has been canceled,” the 27-year-old Bai said by phone.
 “There’s not much we can do.”

-Similar measures will take effect from Friday in the nearby cities of Huanggang and Ezhou.
+Similar measures were imposed Friday in other cities near Wuhan, encompassing millions more people.

-While some people shared on social media their early morning escapes by car, many chose to follow the authorities’ instructions and stay in Wuhan.
-By mid-afternoon, Bai had heard that highway routes were being closed off one by one.
+While some social media users described early morning escapes by car, many residents followed the instructions to stay in Wuhan.
+By mid-afternoon, Bai had heard that highway routes were being closed one by one.

 Now, she’s more likely to spend the holiday alone, holed up in her apartment, only going out to buy necessities and with a surgical mask strapped to her face.

 She doesn’t plan on meeting up with friends, lest one person infect the others.
-Because symptoms can take some time to set in, and can feel at first like the common cold, it’s possible that someone may be ill without knowing it.
+Because symptoms can appear hours or days after infection, and can feel at first like the common cold, it’s possible that someone may be ill without knowing it.

 The disease is a new type of coronavirus, a family of viruses that can cause both the common cold and more severe illnesses like SARS.
 It appears that people originally caught it from animals sold at a wholesale market in Wuhan, but experts have since confirmed that it can spread between humans.

 In about a month’s time, the disease has triggered screenings in airports around the world, as millions of Chinese travel for the country’s most important holiday.
-The virus has been detected in individuals in the United States, Japan, Thailand and South Korea.
+The United States, Japan, Thailand and South Korea are among places with confirmed infections, most of them either Chinese tourists or recent visitors to Wuhan.

 On Thursday, the first day of the travel ban, many Wuhan residents were resigned to their imposed isolation.
 They were prepared to lay low, stock up and wait.